 National Presto Industries, Inc. has stood the test of time!
-Founded in 1905 in Eau Claire, Wisconsin, it is a recognized and respected leader in the housewares and portable electric appliance industry.
+Founded in 1905 in Eau Claire, Wisconsin, it is a recognized and respected leader in the housewares and small electric appliance industry.

-Over the last century, National Presto has simultaneously leveraged its timeless appeal and adapted to stay current as consumer preferences have evolved over time.
-It has a long history of creating innovative products and successful expansion into new fields has been the result of a long-range planning and development program.
-It’s the company’s goal to continually provide innovative products that meet the needs of today’s changing lifestyles, as well as deliver a wide selection of traditional appliances that reflect the quality long associated with the Presto® name.
+Over the last century, National Presto has simultaneously leveraged its timeless appeal and adapted to stay current as consumer preferences have evolved with each decade.
+It has a long history of creating innovative products, and successful expansion into new fields has been the result of a long-range planning and development program.
+It’s the company’s goal to continually pioneer new products that meet the needs of today’s changing lifestyles, as well as deliver a wide selection of traditional appliances that reflect the quality long associated with the Presto® name.

 When the company began in 1905, it designed and manufactured pressure canners (known at the time as “canner retorts”) for commercial canneries.
 The company, originally called Northwestern Steel and Iron Works, was a major producer of fifty-gallon capacity pressure canners.
 Subsequently, the company also began production of thirty-gallon canners for hotel use and soon thereafter developed ten-gallon models suitable for home canning.
 The company installed an aluminum foundry in 1915 for the specific purpose of manufacturing large-size pressure canners for home use.

 The business rapidly grew when the U.S. Department of Agriculture determined in 1917 that pressure canning was the only safe method for canning low acid foods without the risk of food poisoning.
 Soon after, the company decided to cater exclusively to the needs of the home market, rather than commercial business.
 The company marketed its products under the trade name ”National” and became one of the largest manufacturers of cast aluminum cooking utensils in the world.
-To more closely identify with the now famous brand, the company name changed to National Pressure Cooker Company in 1925.
+To more closely identify with the now famous brand, in 1925 the company name changed to National Pressure Cooker Company.

 Consumer acceptance of the Presto® Pressure Cooker was so great, that by the end of 1941, it ranked among the largest producers of housewares dollar volume in leading stores throughout the country.